huawei-openlab/oct/README.md

 The ocp-testing project aims to promote the open container project by providing a universal testing framewrk for all the container projects.
 The testing includes: ocp specification, container function and container performance.

-## Framework
+## The framework architecture

-  * *Open Container Pool* :
+  * `Open Container Pool` :
     The open contaner Pool provides restful API for user who want to query/build/get a container image.
     The Open Container Pool acts as an agent to deliver requests to different container hubs.

-  * *Open Testing Server* :
+  * `Open Testing Server` :
-    The Open Testing Server provides restful API for use who want to use a certain operation system on a certain architect.
+    The Open Testing Server provides restful API for use who want to use a certain operation system on a certain architecture.
     The Open Testing Server acts as an agent to deliver requests to different cluster or IASS platform.

-  * *TestCase Scheduler* :
+  * `TestCase Scheduler` :
     As the main scheduler, the Test Case Scheduler will:
     1) Parse the testing request
     2) Apply hardware resources from the Open Testing Server